havarameen/gameoflife/README.md

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup
+- You'll need the JavaFX JDK since it's no longer bundled with Java.
+See https://gluonhq.com/products/javafx/
-Clone the repo and run main.java to start the application.
-Make sure your IDE supports Maven so dependencies can be correctly installed.
+- Clone the repo and make sure your IDE supports Maven so dependencies can be correctly installed.

+For IntelliJ Idea:
+-

+For eclipse:

+Finally: Run main.java to start the application.

 ## Usage
 Run the main.java class to initiate the game.